Multi-Rees Algebras of Strongly Stable Ideals: Directed graphs of monomials via reductions

 \section{Directed graphs of monomials via reductions}

-In this section, we consider collections of marked polynomials consisting exclusively of homogeneous binomials of the same degree, i.e., $\mathcal{G}= \{g_1,\dots, g_s\}$ such that $g_i=\underline{u_{i,1}}-u_{i,2}$ where $u_{i,1}$ and $ u_{i,2}$ are both monomials of degree $d$ for all $i$.
+In this section, we consider collections of marked polynomials consisting exclusively of homogeneous binomials, i.e., $\mathcal{G}= \{g_1,\dots, g_s\}$ such that $g_i=\underline{u_{i,1}}-u_{i,2}$ where $u_{i,1}$ and $ u_{i,2}$ are both monomials for all $i$.
 We first introduce a new notion called the \emph{directed graph} of a monomial in $S$ and use its combinatorial structure to detect when $\mathcal{G}$ is a Gr\"obner basis with respect to some monomial order in \Cref{fibergraphinduces}.

-\begin{definition} Let $\mu$ be a monomial in $S$ and $\mathcal{G}$ be a collection of marked binomials.
+\begin{definition} Let $\mu$ be a monomial in $S$ and $\mathcal{G}= \{g_1=\underline{u_{1,1}}-u_{1,2},\dots, g_s=\underline{u_{s,1}}-u_{s,2}\}$ be a collection of marked binomials.
 The \emph{directed graph} of $\mu$ with respect to $\mathcal{G},$ denoted by $\Gamma_{\mu} (\mathcal{G})$, is defined as follows:

 \begin{itemize} \item The vertices are the monomials that can be obtained from $\mu$ by a sequence of one step reductions with respect to $\mathcal{G}$. \item For two vertices $v$ and $w$, there is a directed edge from $v$ to $w$ if $v \longrightarrow_{\mathcal{G}} w$, i.e., $w$ is a one step reduction of $v$ with respect to $\mathcal{G}$. \end{itemize}